 - You anticipate that it will be difficult to communicate about the various issues in your divorce

 - You think your divorce conversations would benefit from having a neutral third party refereeing

 An experienced family law attorney can guide you through the process and even prepare your final Judgment.

-Our experienced mediators will work with you for a fixed rate to prepare your Divorce Judgment.
+The experienced mediators of Levine Family Law Group will work with you for a fixed rate to prepare your Divorce Judgment.

 If issues aren’t too complicated and you and your spouse are on pretty good terms, you should be able to navigate this stage on your own.
 Negotiation can be by email, in person or with a trusted neutral party.

 Negotiating your divorce settlement takes planning, patience and action.
 As difficult as negotiating with your spouse might be, litigation is costly, unpredictable, time consuming and frustrating.